Fellowship opportunities

 Please read them carefully.
 Applications are submitted through the Royal Society's application portal - Flexigrant.

 While there is no quota associated to this scheme, the department runs an annual internal selection process to ensure that applications are of high-quality and fit well within our departmental strategy.
-Expressions of Interest and other documents (as in STFC ERF guidance) should be sent to Fellowship_Physics@liverpool.ac.uk (inclusive of HoD, Head of Research, Head of Clusters) by no later than the 10th of June.
+Intention to Submit and Expressions of Interest + other documents as in STFC ERF guidance should be sent to Fellowship_Physics@liverpool.ac.uk (inclusive of HoD, Head of Research, Head of Clusters) with the following timeline:

 Note: The UoL offers a voluntary peer review and mock interview at Institutional level.
 That process is not a replacement for departmental approval (mandatory) but could complement the review process for further support in the final preparation stages.
-If interested please let us know asap and before the 3rd of June.
+If interested, please let us know asap and we can help liaising with the Peer Review Team.

-The opening day of the call for round 10 of the UKRI Future Leaders Fellowship scheme is on February 3rd.
-Full details of the scheme can be found here: https://www.ukri.org/opportunity/future-leaders-fellowships-round-10/
+The opening day of the call for round 11 of the UKRI Future Leaders Fellowship scheme is on February 2nd.
+Full details of the scheme can be found / will be available here.

 Successful applicants are expected to be supported with an open-ended position in line with organisational employment policies and practices, after the funded period of the fellowship.

-How to apply: UKRI limits the number of applications an institution can make.
-Therefore, the Department and University is running a demand management process and engagement with this is mandatory.
+Demand management: UKRI limits the number of applications an institution can make.
+Therefore, the Department and University are each running a demand management process and engagement with this is mandatory.

-If you are interested in applying, please submit an Expression of Interest to Fellowship_Physics@liverpool.ac.uk by the end of Friday, 7th of February with the following documents.
+How to apply: If you are interested in applying, please submit to Fellowship_Physics@liverpool.ac.uk by the end of 6th of February the following documents for the Department review process:

 - CV (no page limit)

-External Applicants: Applications are also welcomed from external researchers and innovators from the UK or abroad.
-Please get in touch asap so we can organise a sponsor that can help in the process.
+External Applicants: Applications are also very welcomed from external researchers and innovators from the UK or abroad.
+Forms to be submitted for University management available upon request.

 EPSRC Fellowships NOW CLOSED